Griboedow/RegFileWebGenerator/README.md

 Description:
 That JS script generates *.reg file from it's description.
-I use it to generate reg keys from descriptions saved in a text format.
+I use it to generate registry keys files from descriptions saved in a text format.

 Usage:
 createRegFile(